rgrams/defold_entity_manager/README.md

 **M.getGroup(group)**

-In case for some reason you need to get the whole list of entities in a group.
+Gets the complete list of entities in a group.
 Returns a table something like this: {path1 = type1, path2 = type2}
 ```Lua
 M.getGroup(M.players)